langermank/webcomponents.guide/blog/2023-01-01-introducing-webcomponents-guide.md

 on to get feedback and improve.
 We've shared the content we have so far with newcomers and seasoned experts, and everyone has said they've learned something new.

-Here's the content we have (or shortly hope to have):
+The content we have is split into three sections for now:

 - **[Learn][learn]**: This will take you through _the journey_.
 Learn the basic building blocks and learn how to connect them to make useful user experiences.